-- 1. Main points - 2.
-Things you need to know about this release - 3.
-What are the main trends in visits and spending? - 4.
-Trends in visits to the UK by overseas residents - 5.
-Trends in overseas visits by UK residents (non-seasonally adjusted) - 6.
-Links to related statistics - 7.
-Quality and methodology
+- 1. Main points

+- 2. Things you need to know about this release

+- 3. Overall trends in visits and spending

+- 4. Trends in visits to the UK by overseas residents

+- 5. Trends in overseas visits by UK residents (non-seasonally adjusted)

+- 6. Links to related statistics

+- 7. Quality and methodology